 Is the U.S. Workforce Nearing Full Recovery?

-We've updated our monthly workforce analysis to include last week's Employment Report for December.
-The unemployment rate, as expected, ticked up from 4.6% to 4.7%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) was below forecast at 156K.
+We've updated our monthly workforce analysis to include last week's Employment Report for February.
+The unemployment rate ticked down from 4.8% to 4.7%, and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) surprised forecasts at 235K.

 The closely watched headline unemployment rate is a calculation of the percentage of the Civilian Labor Force, age 16 and older, that is currently unemployed.
 Let's put this metric into its historical context.
 The first chart below illustrates this monthly data point since 1990.

-In the latest report, this indicator rose to 4.7%.
-The age 16+ population grew by 202 thousand, and the labor force (the employed and unemployed actively seeking employment) rose a somewhat smaller 184 thousand.
-The number of employed grew by only 63 thousand while the ranks of the unemployed grew by 120 thousand.
-In other words, the growth in the labor force was about one-third attributable to employment growth and two-thirds attributable to unemployment growth.
+In the latest report, this indicator dipped to 4.7%.
+The age 16+ population increased by 164 thousand, and the labor force (the employed and unemployed actively seeking employment) rose by 340 thousand.
+The number of employed jumped by 447 thousand while the ranks of the unemployed fell by 107 thousand.
+In other words, the growth in the labor force was mostly attributable to unemployment contraction and a jump in the number employed.

 Unemployment in the Prime Age Group